jerichosy/Alecz-Discord-bot/README.md

 this is Alecz' idea

-if you have any ideas to turn this into an abomination, please contact kyoya1101
+if you have any ideas to turn this into an abomination, please contact kyoya1101 on Discord